Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Validating Our Proposals: Setup and Results

-Regarding the effectiveness in reproducing the initial probability distribution, Figure \ref{fig:targeting_initial_metrics} (left) includes the average Kullback-Leibler divergence obtained for every $\epsilon$, also averaged for the 50 cross-validations.
-In order to better assess the similarity between the initial probability distribution and the ones produced after perturbing the inputs with our attacks, Figure \ref{fig:targeting_initial} contains a graphical comparison of these distributions, for one of the folds considered in the cross-validation trials, considering three different maximum distortion thresholds $\epsilon$.
+Regarding the effectiveness in reproducing the initial probability distribution, Figure \ref{fig:targeting_initial_metrics} (right) includes the average Kullback-Leibler divergence obtained for every $\epsilon$.
+In order to better assess the similarity between the initial probability distribution and the ones produced after perturbing the inputs with our attacks, Figure \ref{fig:targeting_initial} contains a graphical comparison of these distributions, for one of the folds included in the cross-validation trials, considering three different maximum distortion thresholds $\epsilon$.
 These figures also include the Kullback-Leibler divergences between both distributions, as a reference to compare the value of this metric and the similarity between the perturbations.
-According to the results, in all the cases the algorithms were able to maintain a probability distribution very close to the original one, Method 3 being the most accurate, Method 1 the least accurate, and Methods 2 and 4 achieving intermediate results.
+According to the results, in all the cases the algorithms were able to maintain a probability distribution very close to the original one, the EWTM being the most accurate, the AM the least accurate, and the remaining approaches achieving intermediate results.

 It is noteworthy that, in this particular case, the obtained approximations of the target probability distributions are more accurate for the lowest $\epsilon$ values tried.
 This is due to the fact that, for low distortion thresholds, the number of inputs for which the model can be fooled is lower, and therefore, a larger number of inputs remains correctly classified as their ground-truth class, which makes the empirical probability distribution $\hat{\mathcal{P}}(Y)$ closer to the original.
 However, note that the results obtained for high values of $\epsilon$ also represent close approximations of the target distributions, and at the same time, the model is fooled for almost all the input samples.